Donciavas/StudentAdministration/README.md

 .NET 6 core

+Task description

+The task is to create a simplified model of student administration in higher education.
+The student administration system must keep track of study programs and subjects, study program structure, students and student enrollments in a particular higher education institution.
+A higher education institution can have multiple study programs they teach.
+Each study program is composed of multiple subjects.
+Each subject can be composed of multiple sub subjects and this structure could continue indefinitely into the depth.
+Each study program and subject have unique code, name and credits.
+Students can enroll to a particular study program every year.
+Student can only have one active enrollment at a time at the same institution.

 Result of the program code files and database script is in file 'StudentAdministrationDB_CreateFile.sql'.
 Just copy paste to SQL server database query.

 in order to create new database, if needed, write 'Update-Database' in npm console.